Grigory Teplov and the Sodomy Case in 18th-Century Russia

 Teplov’s Legacy

-Like many educated people of the 18th century, Teplov was an “encyclopedist” — a polymath with broad interests, active in several fields of knowledge and creativity at once.
+Like many educated people of the 18th century, Teplov was an “encyclopedist” – a person of broad interests who worked at once in several fields of knowledge and creativity.

-First, Teplov is known as an artist — as mentioned above.
-Second, he proved himself as a musician and compiled the first collection of Russian romances (urban art songs), titled Mezhdu delom bezdel’ye — roughly, “Idleness Between Tasks”.
-The songs are steeped in melancholy and focus on themes of unrequited love, betrayal, and suffering — plots that fit the era’s fashion for “sensitive” culture.
-You can still listen to these romances today.
+He was known as a painter; this has already been mentioned above.
+In addition, Teplov distinguished himself as a musician and compiled the first collection of Russian romances, Mezhdu delom bezdel’ye (“Idleness Between Tasks”).
+The songs in this collection are built on motifs of unrequited love, betrayal, and suffering; such plots matched the fashion of the time in “sensitive” culture.
+These romances can still be listened to today.

-▶️ Grigory Teplov — “V otradu grusti” (A Solace in Sadness), romance (YouTube)
+▶️ Grigory Teplov – “V otradu grusti” (“A Comfort in Sorrow”), romance (YouTube)

 “Not only did he sing himself in a fine Italian manner, but he also played the violin very well.”